 Approved applicants were granted permanent residence in Canada, specifically in the province of Quebec, being able to apply for Canadian citizenship later.

 The Start-up Visa Program in Canada attracts talented and ambitious entrepreneurs with innovative business ideas.
 To qualify, you need a commitment from a designated Canadian venture capital fund, angel investor group, or business incubator.
 This endorsement ensures financial backing and potential for success.
 Language proficiency and sufficient settlement funds are also required.
-Successful applicants receive permanent residence and can apply for Canadian citizenship after meeting residency requirements.
+Successful applicants obtain permanent residency and can apply for Canadian citizenship after meeting residency requirements.

 Canadian Exceptional Citizenship